Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 3. No short circuits between VCC and GND

-Once your arduino soil moisture sensor connections are complete, you're ready to upload the code and start monitoring soil moisture levels.
+Once your Arduino soil moisture sensor connections are complete, you're ready to upload the code and start monitoring soil moisture levels.
 The next section covers the complete circuit diagrams with visual references.

-Soil Moisture Sensor with Arduino Code
+Arduino Soil Moisture Sensor Code

 Here is the link to our GitHub repo, where you'll find the source code, schematics, and other necessary files for this Arduino soil moisture sensor interfacing tutorial.
 It's a straightforward collection of resources aimed at helping you understand and test the soil moisture sensor interfacing we have discussed in the tutorial.